Definition of

 Troubleshooting

-When dealing with a problem involving regular polygons , it is very common to overlook the way in which the apothem relates to the side, which can result in an error of varying importance.
-However, by simply using the apothem table , it is possible to perform the calculation simply by taking into account the chosen side.
-The formula shown in the image shows the trigonometric relationship in question.
+When faced with a problem with regular type polygons , it is very common to overlook the way in which the apothem relates to the side, which can result in an error of varying importance.
+However, by simply using the table of apothems , it is possible to carry out the calculation simply taking into account the chosen side.
+The formula seen in the image shows the trigonometric relationship in question.

-First of all, it is necessary to notice that n is equal to the number of sides that the polygon in question has.
+First of all, it is necessary to note that n is equivalent to the number of sides that the polygon in question has.
 Therefore, it is possible to deduce that the value of α is obtained simply by dividing 360° by n .
-If we take as an example a side that is equal to one, then we can easily find a list of numbers that help us calculate the apothem of any regular polygon, just starting from the value of one side.
-The image also shows the angles required for some of the most common polygons.
+If you take as an example a side that is equal to unity, then you can easily find a list of numbers that help calculate the apothem of any regular polygon, just starting from the value of one side.
+The image also shows the necessary angles for some of the most common polygons.

-After solving the equation in this way, we obtain a table that returns the value of the apothem for each type of regular polygon (triangle, square, etc.) whose sides are equal to one.
+After solving the equation in this way, a table is obtained that returns the value of the apothem for each type of regular polygon (triangle, square, etc.) whose sides are equal to unity.
 Thus, to calculate any apothem, it will be enough to multiply the value corresponding to the type of polygon by the measurement of the side in question.